094459/sdd-workshop/workshop/01-intro.md

 **Less Suitable Scenarios**

+You can apply SDD to other use cases, but your mileage will vary.
+For example, Vibe Coding is a great way to generate high fidelity prototypes to get early feedback from your stakeholders.
+Using Vibe mode may be more effective for that use case.
+Also this list is nuanced - for example, in the context of a spec driven development session, simple bug fixes as well as the use of established patterns is complimentary.

 * Simple Bug Fixes: When the change is straightforward and well-understood (overhead exceeds value)
 * Experimental Prototypes: When the goal is rapid experimentation rather than production code (you lack the clarity specs require)
 * Time critical Hotfixes: When immediate action is required without time for planning